2020/21 at University College Birmingham

 Further updates about course delivery for the remainder of the 2020/21 academic year will be released as soon as we have received updated government guidance.

-Our library and IT facilities also remain open for use by College and University students who do not have facilities available at home (see more information under Coming to campus below).
+Our library and IT facilities are also open for use by College and University students (see more information under Coming to campus below).

 For full information about the restrictions, please visit the GOV.UK website.
 For specific details about how this affects our students at University College Birmingham – including guidance for students in accommodation and how campus facilities are affected by the restrictions – please see the relevant sections further down this page.